North America Vacations

 Rapid City, South Dakota RAP

-Rapid City / Sturgis / Spearfish / Deadwood
+Rapid City / Sturgis / Spearfish Canyon / Deadwood

-Located in the heart of historic Deadwood, the Mineral Palace Hotel & Gaming complex includes a grand and gracious 75-unit hotel, the biggest casino in Deadwood and a first-class restaurant called the Gem Steakhouse and Saloon that offers the largest variety of superb steaks in the Black Hills.
-Whether you’re partaking in Deadwood’s Legendary gaming halls, exploring the stunning backcountry of the Black Hills or enjoying a romantic rendezvous, the tastefully appointed guest rooms offer welcome and luxurious comforts.
+Located in the heart of historic Deadwood, Four Points by Sheraton is just steps away from museums, shops, nightlife, and more. conveniently attached to the casino action and Deadwood’s most popular attractions.
+Plus, your favorite cup of coffee is always within reach — they have an on-site Starbucks!
+Whether you’re partaking in Deadwood’s Legendary gaming halls, exploring the stunning backcountry of the Black Hills, or enjoying a romantic rendezvous, the tastefully appointed guest rooms offer welcome and luxurious comforts.

 Mickelson Trail / Deadwood

-After a hearty breakfast we head up to the old gold town of Rochford to begin our first leg of the Mickelson Trail.
-The trail follows the historic Deadwood to Edgemont Burlington northern rail line, which serviced gold country for nearly a century.
-We ride the trail “backwards” as we make our way back towards Deadwood.
-Enjoy lunch and some downtime before we head out on the Original Deadwood Trolley tour late afternoon.
-This fast and furious tour will get you up-to-speed on Deadwood’s fascinating history, and you’ll also visit Mount Moriah Cemetery where Wild Bill and Calamity Jane were laid to rest.
-Dinner is on your own tonight in Deadwood.
+After a hearty breakfast, we head up to the old gold town of Rochford to begin our first leg of the Mickelson Trail.
+The trail follows the historic Deadwood to Edgemont Burlington Northern rail line, which serviced gold country for nearly a century.
+We ride the trail “backward” as we make our way back towards Deadwood.
+Enjoy lunch and some downtime before spending your afternoon exploring Deadwood on your own.
+Deadwood is a National Historic Landmark that was originally settled illegally by gold rushers.
+Experience the historic town that embodies the lawless west as you explore Deadwood’s museums and downtown.
+Dinner is on your own tonight.

 About the Sylvan Lake Lodge

-Today we will continue our journey south on the Mickelson Trail, completing the final section of our 110 mile journey.
+Today we will continue our journey south on the Mickelson Trail, completing the final section of our 110-mile journey.
 This easygoing section of trail passes through rolling foothills, expansive private ranches, and “as-far-as-the-eye-can-see” prairies.
 Lunch is at the City Park in Edgemont, the official end of the trail, where we will celebrate our last day of biking with a toast!
-After lunch, we load up the bikes and shuttle a short distance to Wind Cave, where a tour of the world’s first cave designated as a national park will be undertaken.
-At tonight’s dinner, toast to a great week spent exploring the Black Hills!
+After lunch, enjoy a bit of free time before shuttling to the State Game Lodge for a final dinner together.
+Tonight, toast to a great week spent exploring the Black Hills!

 We hope you’ll join us again soon!